Customer-Centric Marketing: It’s All About People

 People > Products

-Your company sells a product or a service; right?
+Your company sells a product or a service, right?
 So you must love touting the value props of your handiwork to potential customers:

 Our service is reliable!
 Our product lasts longer!
 The thing we sell is prettier/cheaper/easier/more luxurious than those of our competitors!